 There’s no better way to see the value of conservation than by getting out onto the land.
 Each spring, our expert hike leaders and outdoor educators offer a series of nature outings open to members and the community.

 Some of these events are on public lands, but many will take you on to private conservation properties that you may otherwise never have a chance to experience.
 Learn about birds, butterflies, lichens, and more.
-All hikes are FREE but require pre-registration to reserve a spot.
+Most hikes are FREE but require pre-registration to reserve a spot.
 These hikes fill up quickly, so make sure to sign up well in advance.
 See our calendar or eNews in early spring for a current schedule.

 Upcoming hikes and tours